snp-technologies/Azure-App-Service-Drupal8/README.md

 ### Some history

-When originally committed as a public repository on GitHub, the solution was very different...The base image was nginx; php 7.0 was installed in the container upon build; Composer was included.
+When originally committed as a public repository on GitHub, the solution was very different - the base image was nginx; php 7.0 was installed in the container upon build; and Composer was included.
 The original deployment has been archived as branch `nginx-php7.0`.

 While considering an upgrade to php 7.3, we decided to take a different approach, more consistent with our [Drupal 7 on App Service](https://github.com/snp-technologies/Azure-App-Service-Drupal7) solution and the official [Docker Hub image for Drupal](https://hub.docker.com/_/drupal/).
 You'll find in this latest version:
 - Base image is `php:7.3-apache-stretch`
 - Rsyslog support
-- ARM Template for your Web App for Containers resources that you can include in release pipeline.
+- ARM Template for your Web App for Containers resources that you can include in a release pipeline.

 <a id="byo-code"></a>
 ## Bring your own code